 Over the weekend I finally got over to Gallery 16 to see the last week of Bruno Fazzolari’s exhibition Cold Turkey, a selection of drawings broken up by six recent paintings.
 This is the last week you can see it, so get down there if you can.
 As you probably know, the Gallery is only a few blocks from SF MOMA, at Bryant and Third, and if you haven’t been there it is one of the pleasantest places I know with always plenty to see.
 This time around Fazzolari‘s show is a winner indeed.

 The drawings come from a series called “Six Realms” on which the artist has been working for many years; apparently there are dozens of them.
 I took the traditional gallery walk, with a map in my hand of what I was seeing, and proceeded from left to right, an arrangement that usually adds no meaning, only the comfort of habit.
-This time around however, I convinced myself I was catching something happening in those drawings, that I was seeing them progress from simple gestures towards more comp...
+This time around however, I convinced myself I was catching something happening in those drawings, that I was seeing them progress from simple gestures towards more complex...
 More